 This is a slightly modified excerpt from That Spelling Thing, a book of spelling strategies for the classroom, offering an alternative to look/say/cover/write/check.
 It’s written for teachers of any subject from middle primary to adult education and doesn’t require any literacy expertise.
 However, I’m assured there’s lots of content for teachers who are already teaching spelling.
-The book is due for publication in January.
+Buy the book – takes you to thatspellingthing.com.

 Bundling by tricky code

 <ough> isn’t a common grapheme but it occurs in very common words and it worries people because <ough> words look so similar.
 However, by thinking in sounds and using the TST script, anxious spellers no longer have to freeze, wondering if they’re writing though, through or thorough.
 Here’s the lesson.

 Students are in bold

 Because the words are so simple, you don’t need puzzle pieces unless working with a very low ability group.
 Each student has a spelling practice sheet.
 Make sure the words aren’t on display anywhere!

 Teacher: All the words we’re going to spell have a sound spelt o-u-g-h (saying the letter names) and you’re going to see how it can spell several different sounds.

 Write ough at the top of your paper so you can look at it if you need to.

 Teacher writes ough on whatever board they’re using and students write it at the top of the spelling worksheet.

 T: Let’s start with ‘through’.
 What’s the first sound you hear in ‘through’?